gmftbyGMFTBY/EasyNLP/README.md

 - [x] for Ubuntu v1 corpus, add the special tokens for the BertTokenizer during fine-tuning
 - [ ] larger batch size for dual-bert-hierarchical model on ecommerce, douban, ubuntu (128)
 - [ ] speaker embedding in dual-bert-hierarchical (necessary?)
+- [ ] fully use all the utterances, the sequence length more than 64 will be cut.

 Category: